ibagroup-eu/Visual-Flow-deploy/INSTALL.md

 >Visual Flow can work with Databricks created on any cloud (AWS, Azure, GCP).<BR>
 >But if you are going to create a new Databricks environment, the best option is to have Databricks and Visual Flow on the same [cloud](https://www.databricks.com/product/aws)

-1. All Visual Flow users (including superusers) need active Github account in order to be authenticated in application.
-Setup Github profile as per following steps:
+1. All Visual Flow users (including superusers) need active Github account in order to be authenticated in the application.
+Setup Github profile as per the following steps:

     1. Navigate to the [account settings](https://github.com/settings/profile)
     2. Go to **Emails** tab: set email as public by unchecking **Keep my email addresses private** checkbox